You may be wondering how to wire outlet with four wires. Before you get started, you may be wondering: why do I have four wires in my outlet?

 How do you wire a 4 receptacle outlet?

 To install a four-receptacle electrical outlet, you will need to know how to wire it.
 There are two different types of cables: the live circuit wire, which comes from the power supply, and the neutral circuit wire.
 Live circuit wires go to receptacles with different circuits, while neutral circuit wires go to outlets with the same circuit.
-Once you’ve located the receptacles, you should attach the two live cables.
+Once you’ve located the receptacles, we should attach the two live cables.

 The process is relatively simple.
 You will need to remove the old outlet.
 First, remove the outlet from the electrical box.
 If you have a metal outlet box, remove the wire by pulling it out.
 Then, disconnect the electrical wires from the outlet with pliers or a screwdriver.
 Take a picture of the old outlet so you can better understand how the wires should be attached.

 Once you’ve disconnected the power, run the electrical cables through the wall cavities, and then thread the screws through the mounting strap.
 Using a voltage tester to check each wire is highly recommended.
 When the wiring is complete, you’re ready to attach the electrical receptacle to the box.
 This process should take only a few minutes.
-You will need to buy or make a few tools.

 Why is there 4 wires in my light switch?